Trish Doan: Death

 On February 13, 2017, Kittie announced via their Facebook page that Trish Doan had died at the age of 31.
 Her sister, Riley Doan, clarified that Doan had actually died two days prior, on February 11.
-No cause of death was given, but there have been reports that it was suicide.
+No cause of death was given.
 On February 16, Morgan Lander shared a longer statement regarding Doan's death on her Instagram page, stating: "I loved her like a sister and she was a part of my family, now forever changed.
 She with her boundless energy, 10,000 ideas and a fiery, vibrant light that could never be extinguished, even now.
 I love you Trish and I miss you."
 Jenkins also paid tribute, stating:"Anyone who has ever met Trish Doan knows that she was one of the sweetest, kindest, most down to earth people on this planet.
 I loved seeing her beautiful photos of Australian sunsets and city skylines, and nerding out about bass gear and geeky tech stuff.
 Everyone loved Trish more than she ever realized.
 She has left an imprint on so many lives.
 Her memory and legacy will outlive her physical form for many years to come.
 Much love to Trish‘s family, friends and all of the world that was touched by her presence.
 Trish, you are loved and greatly missed."Kittie was greatly affected by Doan's death, and in interviews Morgan Lander expressed uncertainty about new music from Kittie, feeling that it wasn't right to continue the band without her.
 Speaking with Consequence, Morgan stated: "[Her death has] made it really difficult to try to feel like it’s right to do more [Kittie music] when she would have wanted to be the one to be there."
 The band returned to touring in 2022, and has hinted at new music.

 The members of Kittie have paid tribute to Doan several times since her death.
 In October 2017, Kittie performed an acoustic version of "Funeral for Yesterday" at the band's reunion concert celebrating the premiere of the Kittie: Origins/Evolutions documentary, which was also dedicated to her memory.
 On February 12, 2018, to commemorate the first anniversary of Doan's death, Kittie posted a tribute video in her memory.